StarfireHunter/RedditVoteBot/README.md

 # RedditVoteBot

-RedditVoteBot is a Python script that can be used to automatically upvote or downvote all comments made by a specific Reddit user.
+RedditVoteBot is a Python script that can be used to automatically upvote or downvote all Submissions made by a specific Reddit user.

 ## Prerequisites